sudo-adduser-jordan/jetbrains-hyperskill-projects/README.md

 ## Background

-A repository containing my Hyperskill projects.
+A repository containing my Jetbrains Hyperskill projects.

 Each project contains a README with the provided project description.